Hi there, I'm Géraldine Räuber.

 solve everyday problems.

-Now, I’ve just started as a Graduate Developer, working with SAP technologies and
+Now, I'm currently a Software Developer, working with SAP technologies and

 programming in ABAP.